filiporaczewski/CourtSpotter/README.md

 ## What is CourtSpotter?

-CourtSpotter is a comprehensive padel court booking availability aggregator that helps you find available courts in one place.
+CourtSpotter is a comprehensive padel court booking availability aggregator that helps you find available courts in your location in one place.

 ## 🌐 Live Application